Brown Environmental Leadership Lab (BELL): Eastern Sierras

 Housing

-For most of the program, you will be sleeping in dorm spaces where you will be housed with other BELL students.
-Your dorm host and location of several days of lessons when not on a site visit will be the Sierra Nevada Aquatic Research Laboratory (SNARL) in Mammoth Lakes, California.
-You will have access to shared private bathrooms with private showers.
+You will be staying in a residence hall at the University of Nevada, Reno (UNR) for the first two and last two nights of the program and in a dorm building at the Sierra Nevada Aquatic Research Laboratory (SNARL) in Mammoth Lakes, California during the middle portion of the program.
+In both the UNR residence hall and the SNARL dorm building, you will have access to shared private bathrooms with private showers.
 Space is very limited and can feel cramped in the dorm rooms at SNARL, so you are encouraged to pack light.

 Personal Health and Medical Emergencies